rootkunu247/Get-instagram-users-info---Any-instagram-account/README.md

-# ⚠️ Not Working Now Wait Updates.
+# last update was 4 January 2021.
-# last update was 2 April 2020 " ✅ Updates soon ".
+# old update was 2 April 2020 .
 ``Screenshot``
 ![zxllkada_TOLL](zxllkada/instainfo_zxll_sc.jpg)
 # About this tool

-:warning: Note! : DO NOT USE THIS TOOL FOR CHECKING
+:warning: Note! : DO NOT USE THIS TOOL FOR CKRACKING

 This tool works prefect on termux without any ERRORS
 * If you found any ERRORS please contact me.